ulixee/hero/docs/plugins/core-plugins.md

 #### **Arguments**:

 - browser `IBrowser`.
 The Agent browser.
 Arguments can be manipulated on the `engine.launchArguments` property.
-- launchArgs `IBrowserLaunchArgs`.
+- userConfig `IBrowserUserConfig`.
 Additional options provided to launch this instance.
   - showChrome: `boolean` - has the user requested to show the browser
   - disableGpu: `boolean` - has the user requested to disable the gpu
   - showDevtools: `boolean` - has the user requested to automatically show devtools